-Melbourne Law School is ranked No 1 in Australia and No 8 in the world in the Quacquarelli Symonds (QS) World University Rankings by Subject (2016).
+Melbourne Law School is ranked No 1 in the Asia Pacific in the Quacquarelli Symonds (QS) World University Rankings by Subject (2017).
 The QS rankings highlight the world's top universities in 36 individual subjects, based on academic reputation, employer reputation and research impact.

 Melbourne Law School's vibrant and active community comprises internationally renowned teaching staff, a strong global alumni network, dedicated mentors, visiting scholars from around the world, leading research centres and institutions, as well as many partner international organisations.